Art Neville, member of Neville Brothers, Meters, dies at 81

 The cause of death was not immediately available but Neville had battled a number of health issues including complications from back surgery.

+"Louisiana lost an icon today," Gov. John Bel Edwards said in a news release.

-The Neville brothers spent some of their childhood in the now demolished Calliope housing project in New Orleans and some at a family home in uptown New Orleans.
-They started singing as kids but then went their separate ways in the 1950s and 1960s.
-It wasn't until 1977, that the brothers finally got together again and in 1978 they recorded their first Neville Brothers album.
+The Neville Brothers spent some of their childhood in the now demolished Calliope housing project in New Orleans and some at a family home in uptown New Orleans.

+In a 2003 interview with Offbeat magazine, Art Neville described going to a Methodist church as a child where he had his first encounter with a keyboard.

+"My grandmother used to clean the pulpit.
+She was in there cleaning it one day and I guess she was babysitting me 'cause I was in there with her.
+She went to one side and all of a sudden I was on the side where the organ was," he said.
+"Something told me to turn it on.
+I reached up and pressed a bass note and it scared the daylights out of me!"

-For years, the Neville Brothers were the closing act at the annual New Orleans Jazz & Heritage Festival.
+For years, The Neville Brothers were the closing act at Jazz Fest.
 After 2005's Hurricane Katrina, the four brothers — like many New Orleanians — were scattered across the country while the city struggled to recover.
 They returned to anchor the festival in 2007.

 "This is how it should be," Art Neville said during a news conference with festival organizers announcing their return to the annual event.
 "We're a part of Jazz Fest."